google/dawn/README.md

 Originally OpenGL was designed as a client-server architecture with asynchronous errors and objects that could be used by the client before they were created by server.
 Over time more client state-tracking was added but the core asynchronous structure remained.
 This enabled OpenGL ES 2 / WebGL to be implemented in Chromium in which the web page and the GPU driver live in different processes.
 In addition to security this separation helps with performance in CPU-bound WebGL apps.

-For this reason we built NXT as a network-transparent API so that it could integrate nicely in the Chromium architecture, and we believe any next-generation Web API would have to be network-transparent too.
+For this reason we built Dawn as a network-transparent API so that it could integrate nicely in the Chromium architecture, and we believe any next-generation Web API would have to be network-transparent too.

 In NXT, as in OpenGL, API objects can be used immediately after they have been created on the client, even if the server hasn’t seen the creation command yet.
 If object creation succeeds, everything happens transparently otherwise the object is tagged as being an error.
-NXT calls with error-tagged objects use the following rules:
+Dawn calls with error-tagged objects use the following rules:

 - Functions result in a noop.
 - Functions returning an object return an error value.